Augustinas Voldemaras: Coup d'état and ascent to power

-Even when working in academia, Voldemaras continued publishing political articles and essays, often critical of the government.
-In 1923, his political writings earned him a punishment of one month of forced labor in Varniai.
-In 1926, Voldemaras was elected to the Seimas and was particularly critical of the President Kazys Grinius and his government that came to power after the elections of 1926.
-He saw Grinius as too lenient on minority rights and advocated for a stronger, more dictatorial government in the mold of fascist regimes that were gaining power in much of Europe at the time.
+Even in academia, Voldemaras continued to publish political articles and essays, often critical of the government.
+In 1923, his political writings earned him one month of forced labor in Varniai.
+In 1926, Voldemaras was elected to the Seimas and was particularly critical of President Kazys Grinius and his government, which came to power after the elections of 1926.
+He saw Grinius as too lenient on minority rights and advocated for a stronger, more dictatorial government like the fascist regimes that were gaining power in much of Europe at the time.

-In 1926, a segment of the army that disagreed with the policies of Grinius administration planned a military coup d'état.
-They appealed to Voldemaras and Antanas Smetona, now the leaders of the Lithuanian Nationalist Union, to support them, both of whom agreed.
-The coup took place on 17 December, deposing Grinius and installing Smetona as the president for a second time and Voldemaras as the prime minister.
-To assuage public opinion, in both Lithuania and the outside world, Grinius agreed to appoint Voldemaras as the Prime Minister, on a condition that the latter would uphold the constitution of 1922.
-Although Voldemaras made this commitment, he and Smetona would renege on it within a year when the Third Seimas was dissolved and no new elections were called.
-Voldemaras joked at the time that he had promised to hold elections, but made no promises on the year they would be held in.
-The move prompted the Christian Democrats to leave the government, leaving the Nationalist Union as the sole governing party.
+In 1926, a segment of the army that disagreed with the Grinius administration planned a military coup d'état.
+They appealed for support to Voldemaras and Antanas Smetona, now leaders of the Lithuanian Nationalist Union, and both agreed.
+The coup took place on 17 December, deposing Grinius and installing Smetona as the president for a second time and Voldemaras as prime minister.
+To assuage public opinion in both Lithuania and the outside world, Grinius agreed to appoint Voldemaras as the prime minister on the condition that he uphold the constitution of 1922.
+Although Voldemaras did make this commitment, he and Smetona reneged on it within a year, when the Third Seimas was dissolved and no new elections were called.
+Voldemaras joked at the time that he had promised to hold elections, but had made no promises about in which year.
+This move prompted the Christian Democrats to leave the government, leaving the Nationalist Union in power as the sole governing party.
 Finally, in 1928, the constitution of 1922 was scrapped altogether and replaced by a new constitution without following the constitutional procedures and without any sort of approval from the voters or the legislature.